Why Do We Keep Fighting Even Though We Love Each Other? 7 Steps To Stop Fighting With Your Partner

 Contrary to popular belief, compromise breeds resentment and ultimately kills passion in a relationship.
 No one wants to give up things they want and/or need in order to meet in the middle.
 It creates a lose-lose situation.

-Instead look for the win-win in order to resolve conflict.
+Instead, look for a win-win in order to resolve conflict.
 This will require more effort and creativity, and we can assure you it is well worth it in the long run!

 Practicing these 7 tools will allow you to stop fighting with your partner so you can rekindle the Romance Stage sharing the deep connection and love that grows over time.
 This skill set will serve you to view conflict as a doorway to a deeper connection.